AstroMined/debtonator/docs/progress.md

    - Some schema factory functions include parameters not in the final schema
    - Need to add clear documentation for all schema factories about field usage
    - Consider standardizing parameter patterns across all schema factories

+4. __Complex Nested Schema Structures__
+   - Schemas with multi-level nesting like Dict[str, Dict[str, Object]] require careful handling
+   - Need to document expected structure for complex nested objects
+   - Test coverage for nested object validation should be improved
+   - Some schema factory implementations don't match the schema structure

+5. __Error Module Coverage Gaps__
+   - Small coverage gaps remain in src/errors/__init__.py (lines 98-99, 105-107)
+   - These are exception handlers for import errors that are difficult to test without mocks
+   - One branch in src/errors/credit.py (line 64) remains untested
+   - These gaps are acceptable for now and can be addressed in integration tests